ibrahim-dev313/hospital-management-client/README.md

 To run the project locally, follow these steps:

-1. Clone the repository: `git clone <repository-url>`
+1. Clone the repository: `git clone https://github.com/ibrahim-dev313/hospital-management-client.git`
 2. Navigate to the project directory: `cd al-shifa-diagnostics`
+3. add .env config of your own.
-3. Install dependencies: `npm install`
+4. Install dependencies: `npm install`
-4. Start the development server: `npm start`
+5. Start the development server: `npm start`

-The application will be accessible at `http://localhost:3000`.
+The application will be accessible at `http://localhost:5173`.

 ## Contributing

 Contributions are welcome!
 Feel free to submit issues and pull requests.

-## License

-This project is licensed under the [MIT License](LICENSE).